 There is a football stadium at Lebowakgomo Township with capacity to carry 10000 people.
 Attached to it are four tennis courts, netball court and softball diamond.
 Another football stadium is Nokotlou in Mafefe.
 Municipality has also built a softball diamond in 2011 at Seleteng.
-Otherwise most people use undeveloped grounds in various villages for sporting activities.
-Even so, the area boasts presence of four softball clubs that compete Provincially and a Premier Soccer League soccer club.
+National Lotteries Board has built of another stadium in Mafefe.
+Otherwise, most people use undeveloped grounds in various villages for sporting activities.
+Even so, the area boasts presence of four softball clubs that compete provincially and a Premier Soccer League soccer club.

 Municipality has a Cultural Centre with an art exhibition area, a gym area with equipment, theatre and a museum hall at Lebowakgomo.
 Two community radio stations are operating in the area; viz: Greater Lebowakgomo and Zebediela Community Radio stations.
-Otherwise people also listen to National and Regional radio stations like Thobela FM and Capricorn FM.
+Otherwise, people also listen to National and Regional radio stations like Thobela FM and Capricorn FM.